Skip to content

 Events overview

-• Thin events: These events only include the ID of the affected objects.
-These are generated by API v2 endpoints.
-API v1 endpoints also generate thin events.
+• Thin events: When delivered to your event destination, a thin event arrives as a lightweight event notification that only includes the ID of the affected objects.
+You can make a subsequent API call to fetch the complete Event object or the related resources’s latest state.
+These are generated by API v2 endpoints .
 See a full list of thin events.

 This table outlines high-level differences across thin events and snapshot events.